Untitled-Planets/solar_system_demo_fork/docs/README.txt

 Unit coordinates:

-azimuthal from 0 to 1.
+azimuthal(y) from 0 to 1.
-Latitude: -1 to 1
+Latitude -1 to 1